uuverifiers/autosat/LivenessProver/README.md

 benchmarks/herman-linear.txt.
 Loosely speaking, the processes holding a token in Herman protocol will toss a coin, when chosen by the Scheduler, and keep the token with probability 1/2 and pass the token to its *right* with probability 1/2.
+Two tokens held by the same process are *merged*.
 A stable configuration is one in which precisely one process holding a token.
 The initial configurations are those in which more than one processes are holding a token.
 The liveness property to prove is reaching a stable configuration with probability 1.